 Here is our list of the best cars in India under ₹ 8 lakh:

 The new-gen Maruti Suzuki not only dropped the 'Swift' from its name but also a lot of weight making it over 100 kg lighter than the older model.
 This is courtesy of the new HEARTEC design platform, which also underpins the upcoming next-gen Swift hatchback.
 The new Dzire makes a lot of sense in this price segment considering the car comes with a host of new and premium features along with impressive design and styling.
-Safety features like airbags and ABS come as standard across trim levels and considering the base variant starts at ₹ 5.42 lakh (ex-showroom) there are many options to choose from the variant list.
+Safety features like airbags and ABS come as standard across trim levels and considering the base variant starts at ₹ 5.56 lakh there are many options to choose from the variant list, which tops out at ₹ 9.43 lakh (ex-showroom, Delhi).
 Only top-end model gets projector headlights and LED DRLs for which you'll need to cough up a couple of lakhs more.
 However the AMT option is available even in the mid variants - VXI an VDI, which are in fact a very decent pick.
 Engine options remain unchanged as you get the same 1.2-litre petrol and 1.3-litre diesel engine with a 5-speed manual gearbox as standard and AMT unit as option.
 The new Dzire also offers the best fuel efficiency be it among petrol models or diesel, returning an ARAI claimed mileage of 22 kmpl and 28.4 kmpl respectively.

 10. Volkswagen Ameo:

 Like all other manufacturers, Volkswagen too couldn't resist the lure of manufacturing a sub 4-metre compact sedan.
 The Ameo is to the Polo what the Tigor is to Tiago, the Aspire is to the Figo, and the Xcent is to the Grand i10 and so on.
 While the overall design might not be as pleasing as some of the others in this list, VW has done well to load the Ameo with a whole lot of features such as rain-sensing wipers, cornering lights, rear-view camera, touchscreen infotainment system with MirrorLink, climate control and even a cruise control.
 All variants of the Ameo get ABS and dual airbags as standard.
 The Polo drew a lot of flak for not getting enough features but with the Ameo, VW has rectified the same.
 The Ameo gets a 1.2-litre petrol engine with a 5-speed manual gearbox and a 1.5-litre diesel engine which can be specified with either a 5-speed manual or a 7-speed DSG automatic unit.
 The Ameo is one of the more expensive cars on our list but it is a practical subcompact sedan loaded with features and a solid engine as well.
-The Volkswagen Ameo 13 variants out of which 9 variants are priced below ₹ 8 lakhs while 4 variants are priced above the ₹ 8 lakh mark.
-The prices start from ₹ 5.45 lakh and go up all the way to ₹ 9.62 lakh.
+The prices start from ₹ 5.62 lakh and go up all the way to ₹ 9.99 lakh.